 Before soldering the two potentiometers, it is best practice to bolt them in place on the panel and solder them after onto the PCB.
-Try to avoid soldering before mounting on the panel.
+Try to avoid soldering before mounting on the panel because when you tighten the components to the front panel, it puts in tension and weakens the solder joints.